-The word Ajam has been utilized in many different contexts — from Iran to Yemen to Sub-Saharan Africa to Andalusia — to refer to the spaces of the Arab world’s “others.”
+The word Ajam has been utilized in many different contexts — from Iran to Yemen to Sub-Saharan Africa to Andalusia — to refer to the spaces of “others.”
 “Ajam” came to refer to anything “foreign” or “strange.”

-Ajam (عجم) is, at its root, a slur.
-Originally meaning “mute” in Arabic, the word was applied to those unable to speak Arabic properly.
-Arabic is historically written with only consonants – the vowels are omitted, and one must already know the word in order to understand how it should be pronounced.
+Meaning “mute” in Arabic, Ajam (عجم) was originally applied to those unable to speak Arabic properly.
+Arabic is historically written with only consonants — the vowels are omitted, and one must already know the word in order to understand how it should be pronounced.

 As opposed to an “Arab” — which means “one who is able to correctly pronounce unwritten vowels” — an “Ajam” mumbled those tricky vowels, since Arabic wasn’t their first language.

-In Ajam, we see a heritage to be proud of: in the mixing and otherness, the heterogeneity and heterodoxy that Ajam implies, we see a way to remind ourselves that we can best understand the “center” by standing at the periphery.
-By being inherently located “outside” and yet still remaining a part of the center, Ajam understands both itself and others from a dual perspective.
+In Ajam, we see a heritage to be proud of: in the mixing and otherness, the heterogeneity and heterodoxy, we see a way to remind ourselves that we can best understand the “center” by standing at the periphery.

 The debates that took place in the lands of Ajam — all those worlds that developed at the edges of monolithic definitions of cultures, people, and civilizations — help us rethink and reimagine worlds where fluidity, fusion, cosmopolitanism are the norm, not the exception.